Lzyct/animated_search_bar/example/README.md

 # flutter_search_bar_example

-Demonstrates how to use the flutter_search_bar plugin.
+Demonstrates how to use the animated_search_bar plugin.

 ## Getting Started